The Apothecary Diaries: Conclusion

-Shenmei was a shrewd concubine of the previous emperor.
-Kept as a hostage by the Empress Regnant to ensure the Shi clan's good behavior, she was later bestowed back by the previous emperor after Shishou kept his promise to wed his illegitimate daughter, and raise her child as a Shi clan member.
+In May 2025, Hyūganatsu said she planned to finish the series with the eleventh volume.
+However, this did not happen.
+She said, "It will probably continue a little longer.
+We will do our best to find a satisfying ending for everyone."

 Media

 Novel

-Originally, the series was published by Hyūganatsu on the user-generated web novel site Shōsetsuka ni Narō in October 2011.
-The publisher Shufunotomo acquired the series and then published it on their Ray Books imprint as a novel with a single volume on September 26, 2012, illustrated by Megumi Matsuda.
+The series was first published by Hyūganatsu on the user-generated web novel site Shōsetsuka ni Narō in October 2011.
+The publisher Shufunotomo acquired the series and published it under their Ray Books imprint as a single-volume novel on September 26, 2012, with illustrations by Megumi Matsuda.

 Light novel

 In 2014, Shufunotomo began to publish the series again, illustrated by Touko Shino.
 This time, it was published as a light novel in their Hero Bunko imprint, which is mostly made of acquired Shōsetsuka ni Narō titles.
 Sixteen volumes have been released as of May 30, 2025.
 J-Novel Club announced in November 2020 that it had licensed the light novel series.
 In October 2023, Square Enix announced that it would release the light novels in print starting in May 2024.